Grizzlies rout Warriors to avoid elimination, force Game 6 - NewsBreak

 TIP-INS

-Warriors: The 39-point loss was the fifth-largest playoff loss in franchise history and largest since a 40-point loss to the Clippers on April 21, 2014, in Game 2 of the first round.
-They're the sixth team in the past 10 years to lose by 39 or more in a game that didn't end a series.
-Four of the previous five won the next game. ...
-The 77 points allowed in the first half matched the most allowed all season.
+Warriors: The 77 points allowed in the first half matched the most allowed all season.
 They also gave up 77 on Jan.
 13 at Milwaukee. ...
 The Warriors also fell to 12-4 in Game 5s since 2015. ...
+Nemanja Bjelica started the third quarter in place of Jonathan Kuminga.
+Bjelica had played only four minutes in this series. ...
 Otto Porter Jr. played 12 minutes before being sidelined by a sore right foot.

-Grizzlies: They matched their most first-half points, also scoring 77 against New Orleans on March 8. ...
+Grizzlies: They matched their most first-half points, also scoring 77 against New Orleans on March 8.
+They did it by outscoring Golden State 24-5 on second-chance points with a 18-4 edge on the offensive boards. ...
 They went 20-5 without Morant during the regular season and are 1-1 in this series.

 “This is definitely impressive but to use our players' phrase, ‘We deep,’" Jenkins said.
 “I mean we're deep.
 It's as simple as that.
 I think we say that not arrogantly, we say that confidently because anybody that steps out on the floor can make an impact for us.”